 - Sam McNair (co-convenor), Pickering & Hull AM

 - Simon Risley, London West AM

 Please contact Graham Spackman if you would like their contact details.

 Agenda mailing – can you help?

-We would appreciate any offers of help in preparing the Meeting for Sufferings agenda mailings (collating and envelope-stuffing) on the morning of Friday 18 November 2016.
+We would appreciate any offers of assistance in mailing out the papers for Meeting for Sufferings (collating and envelope-stuffing).
 All travel expenses are paid and a free three-course lunch in the Friends House Restaurant is provided.
 Please contact Graham Spackman if you can help.